-Refer to 'Financial instruments by category' for the disclosure on carrying value and fair value of financial assets and liabilities.
+Refer to table below for the disclosure on carrying value and fair value of financial assets and liabilities.
 For financial assets and liabilities maturing within one year from the Balance Sheet date and which are not carried at fair value, the carrying amounts approximate fair value due to the short maturity of these instruments.